|Photo by Camille Silvy: Princess Alice, June, 1861|

 |Queen Victoria in mourning with the Hesse family at Windsor Castle, 1879.|

 It was desvasting news for the royal family, especially for brother, Bertie and his wife Alexandra, who came to the British throne after Queen Victoria in 1901.
 Likewise younger brother, Prince Leopold, had grown close to his sister.

 *Quotes from "Princess Alice" by Gerald Noel.
-(This is an out of print book, I'd be glad to give it to someone for free, if shipping were inexpensive.
-I bought the book used on Amazon.)
+(This is an out of print book.
+I bought it used on Amazon.) here

-*Quotes from "Victoria's Daughters" by Jerrold M. Packward
+*Quotes from "Victoria's Daughters" by Jerrold M. Packward. here

 *Quotes from a BBC documentary on the Letters of Victoria